Briefpoint

 1. Identify Your Worst Roadblocks

-Or take the discovery phase—it’s one of the most time-consuming parts of litigation.
+Or take the discovery phase, as it’s one of the most time-consuming parts of the litigation workflow.
 Drafting similar documents over and over manually can eat up hours and leave room for mistakes.

 Communication is another common issue.
 Imagine a client sends over crucial updates, but not everyone on the team gets the memo.
 Suddenly, deadlines are missed, and everything feels chaotic.